Q. What is a charter school?

 A. Collegium students are evaluated using a variety of methods:

-- CCS-developed and standardized assessments are administered in each major subject area every 5-7 weeks.
-Our assessments measure how well a student is acquiring the skills and knowledge necessary to progress in that subject.
+- CCS-developed and standardized assessments.
+Assessments measure how well a student is acquiring the skills and knowledge necessary to progress in a subject.

 - Standardized tests.